Vihaan3/knowledge-garden/content/Personal Knowledge Management/How to generate more good ideas.md

 			- SRS as an inbox for transient ideas that you can build on over time
 			- Evergreen Note-taking as a way to add to your ideas over time
 		- Using prompts.
 I'm not completely sure about this one, but I think that it could help because of creativity faucet type reasons.
+		- [[Read rebuttals of your favorite books]] (and blog posts/ideas), and if none exist, think of your own.
+This will teach you [[Contrarian Thinking]], which is where the most valuable ideas are born.